 Configure Bots to Perform Continuous Integrations

-Bots are processes run by the Xcode service to perform integrations on the current version of a project in a repository.
-Integrations consist of building, analyzing, testing, and archiving the apps (or other software products) defined in your projects.
-With the Xcode service able to access the source code repositories of those projects, you can configure bots to perform continuous integrations on them.
+Bots are processes that Xcode Server runs to perform integrations on the current version of a project in a source code repository.
+An integration is a single run of a bot.
+Integrations consist of building, analyzing, testing, and archiving the apps (or other software products) defined in your Xcode projects.
+With Xcode Server able to access the source code repositories of those projects, you can configure bots to perform continuous integrations on them.

 On a development Mac, a scheme defines what operations are performed by an integration.
-To automate an integration, you share its scheme and you create a bot to perform scheduled integrations.
-A bot can automatically perform integrations:
+To automate an integration, you share its scheme and create a bot to perform integrations.
+You can choose when a bot performs integrations:

-Every time a change is published to the repository
+Every time a change is committed to the repository

 Share Build Schemes

 A scheme specifies which targets to build for a project, which build configuration to use, and which executable environment to use when the product is launched.
 When you create a new iOS or OS X project, Xcode creates a default scheme that includes settings to perform these actions:

 Test, which runs the test cases that you implement